open-resources/dash_curriculum/_sources/part2/chapter6.md

 ## What you will learn
 In this chapter we will introduce data into Dash Apps.
-We will show how to best import data into the App code and we will go through different ways to create and populate Pandas dataframes.
-We will also show some basic data wrangling techniques that are often used to aggregate data.
+We will show how to import data into the App code and we will go through different ways to create and populate Pandas dataframes.
+We will also show some basic data wrangling techniques that are often used to prepare data for reporting.

 By the end of the chapter you'll be comfortable with writing and editing this code, in order to use your own data into your Dash App: